Offices Nationwide

 What Is A BREEAM Rating?

-It used to be that 'Good' was the maximum level that could be achieved with 100% being the maximum score in Cornwall from a BREEAM assessment.
-However, in 2008, a new 'Outstanding' category was added - although the percentages required for each level remained the same.
+The maximum score a building can achieve in Cornwall is 100% from a BREEAM assessment.
+It used to be that 'Good' was the maximum level that could be achieved, however in 2008 a new 'Outstanding' category was added.
+The percentage required for each level remained the same despite this.

 Company No. 06728970